golang/go/gopls/doc/commands.md

 }
 ```

-### **asks the server to add an import path to a given Go file.**
+### **Add an import**
 Identifier: `gopls.add_import`

+Ask the server to add an import path to a given Go file.
+The method will
-The method will call applyEdit on the client so that clients don't have
+call applyEdit on the client so that clients don't have to apply the edit
-to apply the edit themselves.
+themselves.

 Args: